creightonmonson/ACI_Fabric/README.md

     o initial_setup
     o snapshot
     o fabric_deploy

+system_configuration_deploy.yml -------> Playbook to deploy system configurations access_policy_deploy.yml  -------------> Playbook to deploy access policies tenant_policy_deploy.yml  -------------> Playbook to deploy tenant policies snapshot.yml              -------------> Playbook to take a snapshot fabric_deploy.yml         -------------> Playbook that runs system, access_policy, and tenant_policy playbooks sequentially
+register_nodes.yml        -------------> Playbook to register new nodes to fabric

 ```

 ## How to Use
 Add to variable files to add any new objects to the access or tenant policies.
 The goal is to be able to control the entire ACI Fabric through variable files as the variables will be the expected state of the network.
 Every object (for instance, an EPG) should have a "state" variable, which you will use to control that objects presence in the configuration.
 This is so that if you want to delete an object down the road, you would change that variable to state = absent and run the playbook which will cause that object to be removed.
 Note that if you just delete a variable and run the playbook, the object still remains in the configuration.

-The structure of this repo was built so that you can easily add another fabric to this infrastructure by simply creating another host to the host file.
-The playbook directory "fabric1" could be copied to another directory,say "fabric2" and change the playbook targeted host to fabric2.
-Alternately, the name of the directory could be changed to say, ACI_MultiSite, and change the playbook target host from Fabric1 to All.
+The structure of this repo was built so that you can easily add another fabric to this infrastructure by simply creating another host to the host file and then taking all the vars files from host_vars/fabric1 and pasting them into host_vars/fabric2 and setting the variables appropriately for the new fabric.
+Then change the playbooks host from fabric1 to fabric2, or if you want to configure both fabrics at the same time set the host to mynetwork.

 #### Deploy the initial settings (system settings and fabric policy):

-`ansible-playbook playbooks/fabric1/initial_setup/fab1-initial-setup.yml -i ACI_Hosts.yml`
+`ansible-playbook system_configuration_deploy.yml -i ACI_Hosts.yml`

 #### Deploy the Access Policies:
-`ansible-playbook playbooks/fabric1/access_policies/fab1-ap.yml -i ACI_Hosts.yml`
+`ansible-playbook access_policy_deploy.yml -i ACI_Hosts.yml`

 #### Deploy the Tenant Policies:
-`ansible-playbook playbooks/fabric1/tenant_policies/fab1-tn.yml -i ACI_Hosts.yml`
+`ansible-playbook tenant_policy_deploy.yml -i ACI_Hosts.yml`

 #### Deploy Fabric:
 This playbook uses ansible import to run the above 3 playbooks in a row to maintain the state of the entire fabric.

-`ansible-playbook playbooks/fabric1/fabric_deploy.yml -i ACI_Hosts.yml`
+`ansible-playbook fabric_deploy.yml -i ACI_Hosts.yml`

 ## Notes
 Each task has error handling specifically added to avoid timeout errors from the APIC API.
 I found when running the playbooks that the API would send 503 errors occasionally which caused the playbook to fail.